matthiaslang/jackychess/docs/uciparameter.md

 option name quiescence type spin default 63 min 0 max 63
 ```

-### Option maxThreads
+### Option Threads

-the maximum search threads when multi threading search is activated
+the maximum search threads to use for search

 - min: 1
 - max: 8